LiehuoChen/TinyHttpServer/src/README.md

 Just for study http proxy and FOR FUN!!!

-server will create multiple threads to process requests.
-But the thread poll is fixed
+server uses epoll to handle incoming connections.